CiscoDevNet/terraform-provider-intersight/website/docs/d/niatelemetry_nia_feature_usage.html.markdown

 # Data Source: intersight_niatelemetry_nia_feature_usage
 Object available at Device connector scope for feature and fabric information.
 This applies to APIC environment currently.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_niatelemetry_nia_feature_usage.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `apic_count`:(int) Number of APIC controllers.
 This determines the value of controllers for the fabric.
 * `app_center_count`:(int) ACI APPs feature usage scale.